App-Choreography/HacktoberfestPracticePage/README.md

 > If you need help on mastering Markdown, see [👉 Here 👈](https://www.markdownguide.org/)

-If your PR is successful, you will get the digital sticker!
+If your PR is successful, you will get the digital sticker designed personally for you!
 ### 🤞 Hopefully, this is what you shall get : 🤞

 ![Example](https://user-images.githubusercontent.com/70807500/139414351-b03baa23-183c-4390-9b3e-a8cd3251ccc2.png)